Hyowon-Cho/Text_Dungeon_Game/README.md

-# Dungeon_Game
+# Welcome To The Dungeon

 <img src="https://miro.medium.com/max/1500/1*phyURx2pCUQs7PpsJ4WKFw.jpeg" width="700" height="370">

-Welcome to another world!

 This game takes place in a three story dungeon.
 The user has to traverse the levels in search of the prize.